How many seasons will 'The Last Of Us' have?

 The Last Of Us has become a record-breaking show for HBO, claiming the title of the network’s most-viewed original series in an opening weekend.

-It’s no surprise, then, that many of the show’s fans expect the video game adaptation to return for a second season – and potentially more.
+It’s no surprise, then, that the video game adaptation has been renewed for a second season.

 Created by Craig Mazin (Chernobyl) and the original game’s co-director Neil Druckmann, the series follows Joel (Pedro Pascal) and Ellie (Bella Ramsey) 20 years after modern civilisation has been ravaged by a deadly infection.